Best Spring Break Ideas for Families in the Southeast

 New Orleans, Louisiana

-Think there’s nothing but adult-oriented fun in NOLA?
+Think there’s nothing but adult-oriented fun in New Orleans?
 Think again: the Crescent City is an unsung gem for families.
 Spring is a fantastic time to visit, as Mardi Gras mayhem is over and summer’s swampy heat hasn’t settled in.
 Kick off your visit in the French Quarter, a raucous, totally unique blend of sounds and smells and colors that turns a simple walk into an adventure.
-(Just don’t let the kids wander down Bourbon Street, which is decidedly not family-friendly.)
+(Just don’t let the kids wander down Bourbon Street, which is the opposite of family-friendly.)

 Make time to visit at least one branch of the Audubon Nature Institute, which includes an aquarium, an insectarium and a wonderful zoo.
 City Park is home to the Louisiana Children’s Museum, plus fanciful playgrounds that will captivate little ones, and the National World War II museum is a must-see for school-age kids and up.
 Ride the streetcars through the picturesque Garden District down to Audubon Park, a perfect spot for kids to run and blow off steam.
-And, of course, everyone will have a blast eating their way through the city’s incredible restaurants.
+And, of course, the whole family will have a blast eating their way through the city’s incredible restaurants.
+New Orleanians are passionate about food and everyone has their favorites, from holes in the wall to the swankiest of spots; ask around and you’ll get reliable recommendations.
+Make sure to try a sno-ball, Louisiana’s version of a sno-cone with ice so fluffy it dissolves at a touch of the tongue.

-Although I rarely suggest staying in the French Quarter with kids, I make an exception for Audubon Cottages, an upscale, intimate haven that feels a world away from the noise and crowds.
-Otherwise, stay in or near the quieter Central Business District — Loews New Orleans and Windsor Court Hotel are both excellent choices.
+Although I rarely suggest staying in the French Quarter with kids, an exception is the Four Seasons Hotel New Orleans, which upholds the brand’s standards for first-rate service, accommodations and kid-friendly amenities.
+Otherwise, stay in or near the quieter Central Business District — the Windsor Court Hotel is a local icon and a lovely home base.

 Relevant Links: